kevindelord/swift-style-guide/README.markdown

 They are both very useful but as well pretty dangerous.

 The main problems are that:

 - They are declared _with_ the variable which makes some logic code to appear where you '_just_' declare attributes.
 - Another developer might not be aware of the observer(s) and gets very confused when facing incoherent behaviors.
 - Everything can be done there: not only managing the value itself but also reloading table views, perform segues, etc.

 Whenever you use such observers make sure to:

 - Execute as less code as possible.
-- Write code that ONLY interact with the variable iself and nothing else.
+- Write code that ONLY interact with the variable itself and nothing else.
 - Keep the context of the interaction consistent.
 - Avoid under-the-hood logics at all costs.